 Customer loyalty analytics involves gathering and analyzing data on customer behavior and preferences.
 It helps businesses gain insights into what drives customer loyalty and satisfaction.
 Here are some key concepts and metrics to understand customer loyalty analytics:

-It is the percentage of customers who cancel their subscription within a given period.
+- Churn rate: It is the percentage of customers who cancel their subscriptions within a given period.
 High churn rates can indicate customers are not satisfied with the product or service and can lead to a loss of revenue.